zimindkp/coding-challenge/README.md

 The aspects of your code we will judge include:

 * Functionality: Does the application do what was asked?
-If there is anything missing, does the README explain why it is missing?
 * Code quality: Is the code simple, easy to understand, and maintainable?
-Are there any code smells or other red flags?
 * Testing: How thorough are the automated tests?
 Will they be difficult to change if the requirements of the application were to change?
-* Technical choices: Do choices of libraries, testing frameworks, etc. seem appropriate for the chosen application?
+* Technical choices: Do choices of libraries, frameworks, etc. seem appropriate for the chosen application?